AlecWaichunas/ServerClient/Server/README.md

 #### Execution
 The Server must be compiled to run.
 To compile the server, you can use any Java supported IDE to immediately start it, otherwise you can compile it through a CLI with javac and run it with java.

+The Client must be compiled to run.
+To compile the client, you can use any Java supported IDE to immediately start it, otherwise you can compile it through a CLI with javac and run it with java.
+The server must be compiled and runned before the client can be runned.
+Otherwise errors will occur.
 #### The Server Program
 The Server Program consists of 4 classes.
 Each with their own purpose to connect to the client, and accept different commands through it.